 Proximity to the nearest fire department

-House fires occur every 88 seconds in the United States.
-In 2018, more than 380,000 residential properties burned.
+Fire departments responded to fires in the United States every 24 seconds in 2018.
+House fires occur every 87 seconds in the United States.
+In that same year, more than 380,000 residential properties burned.
 According to the Insurance Information Institute, structure fires caused over $11 billion worth of property damage in 2018.
 Insurance companies rate homeowners premiums based on proximity to a fire station, because rapid emergency response often minimizes damage.
 The quality of your local fire service also plays a role in your homeowners rate.
 Homeowners living in rural areas, or those serviced by volunteer firefighters, often pay higher insurance premiums.

 Proximity to the nearest coastline